Planning a wedding in the French Alps

 We can arrange BBQ’s, hog roasts or pizza parties the day following your wedding, as well as group activities like paddle boarding at Lake Montriond, snowshoeing around Mont Chery in Les Gets, or rafting adventures and cocktail nights.
 The world is your oyster, of shall we say the mountain is your oyster?

-If you’d like to learn more about the wedding venues on offer in Morzine and our region of the Alps, please get in touch with the Wilder Weddings team, we'd love to hear from you.
+If you’d like to learn more about the wedding venues on offer in Morzine and our region of the Alps, or any of our wedding planning services please get in touch with the Wilder Weddings team, we'd love to hear from you.

 Faye & Ian